 Under a calendar year deductible, an employee’s deductible is based on drug expenses incurred between January 1st and December 31st.
-A second type of deductible is the per prescription deductible.
-Under the per prescription deductible, the deductible limited is based on the amount of prescription drugs an employee purchases.
+The second type of deductible is the per prescription deductible.
+Under the per prescription deductible, the deductible limit is based on the number of prescription drugs an employee purchases.

-The typical drug plan has a coinsurance between 80 per cent and 100 per cent.
+The typical drug plan has a coinsurance between 80 percent and 100 percent.
 A percentage co-insurance as an effective way to control costs because it raises the awareness of employees about drug prices.
-Employees will be more likely and willing to shop around for the lowest price and look for generic substitutes, which is money back in the pocket of the plan sponsor.
+Employees will be more likely and willing to shop around for the lowest price and look for generic substitutes, which is a money back in the pocket of the plan sponsor.

 Not to be confused with co-insurance, coordination of benefits is when an employee is covered by your drug plan and also has coverage under his or her spouse’s plan.
-Coordination of benefits ensures the employee isn’t paid twice for claims.
+The coordination of benefits ensures the employee isn’t paid twice for claims.

-While coordination of benefits isn’t anything new, cost savings can arise from eligibility.
-When a new employee enrols in your benefit plan, it’s important to ask if their spouse has access to his or her own drug plan.
+While the coordination of benefits isn’t anything new, cost savings can arise from eligibility.
+When a new employee enrolls in your benefits plan, it’s important to ask if their spouse has access to his or her own drug plan.
 By taking this simple question, the cost savings can add up over time.